49th Mission Support Group

 Community Services Flight

-The Community Services Flight provides leisure-time facilities and equipment to meet the social and recreational needs of the Holloman community.
-Club Holloman and the community activity center are leisure-time facilities that can also be reserved for official functions.
-Outdoor recreation provides rental equipment and activities including paintball, rock climbing, an outdoor ropes course, high adventure programs, and a Fam Camp.
-49er Café @ Club Holloman, Oasis Bar & Grill, Strikers Grill, The Attic Bar, and Brewed Awakenings coffee all offer delicious food and drink choices.
-Community Services also runs Strikers Bowling Center, the Auto hobby shop, Arts and Crafts, Aero Club, the Base Theater, and offers discounts on travel and events with the Information, Tickets & Travel office (located in the CAC).
+The Community Services Flight at Holloman Air Force Base offers a variety of leisure-time facilities and equipment to cater to the social and recreational needs of the Holloman community.
+Key facilities include Club Holloman and the community activity center, both of which can be reserved for official functions.
+The Outdoor Recreation program provides rental equipment and organizes activities such as paintball, rock climbing, an outdoor ropes course, high adventure programs, and a Fam Camp.

 Sustainment Services Flight